Helène Aylon: The G-d Project

 In 1999, Aylon created My Bridal Chamber: My Marriage Contract, the fifth work in the series.
 It is a simple bed covered in a white bedspread that Aylon constructed from handkerchiefs and a wedding canopy.
 Around it are four columns with superimposed projections of photographs that show the artist in her wedding gown.
 Behind the headboard, Aylon wrote quotes from Leviticus concerning women's "uncleanliness" and "impurity."
 The work was meant to be a comment on marital and religious constraints felt by women.

 Aylon also created My Bridal Chamber: My Marriage Bed/My Clean Days (2000 - 2001), the sixth work in the series.
 In this work, Aylon projected shifting images onto a white bedsheet to represent menstrual impurity, while a cascade of voice recordings counted the waiting times between periods and ritual baths.

 In 2002, Aylon completed The Partition Is in Place, But the Service Can't Begin, the seventh work in the series.
 In this work there is a wall made of tzitzit and large photocopies of the Western Wall.
 The work is a comment on the segregation of male and female worshippers in the Orthodox synagogue and at the Western Wall.
 As noted by Aylon, "The material I thought appropriate for the Partition that separates male and female worshippers is made of the ritual garb worn by religious men.
 But if there were nine male worshippers and one thousand female worshippers, the service could not begin because the service requires the presence of ten men."

 Aylon also created Wrestlers (1980, 2005), the eighth work in the series.
 It features large-scale landscape photographs with herself as a tiny figure in them, searching for foremothers.
 In 2005 she "added another layer of meaning to the Wrestlers by focusing on one particular wrestling fore-mother - Lot's Wife - and I gave her a name."
 That name was Hashemshela, which according to Aylon means "her name" in Hebrew.
 Aylon dedicated Wrestlers to Ana Mendieta.

 The ninth and final work in Aylon's The G-d Project is All Rise (2007), an imagined feminist court where women who have been forbidden on a Beit Din, the Jewish court of law, can now judge.
 In the work a wooded platform with three steps holds three chairs with tzitzit dangling from them, flanked by two pink pillowcase-flags and three signs with pink dashes that read "In G-d We Trust."
 A petitioner's bench faces the bet din.
 "I petition the traditional bet din of three males to include women as judges," Aylon stated, adding, "I think of my work as a 'rescue' of the Earth and God and women—all stuck in patriarchal designations."

 Death

-Aylon died of complications of COVID-19 on April 6, 2020, at the age of 89.
+Aylon died of complications of COVID-19 on April 6, 2020, in New York City, at the age of 89.